 PayPal crypto hub supported countries

-PayPal and other global companies frequently confuse their international users by mixing activities in different markets.
-Let’s try to make it clear, PayPal crypto hub is currently available in the following countries (or, more precisely – to residents of these countries):
+PayPal and other global companies frequently confuse international users by mixing activities in different markets.
+Let’s try to make it clear: PayPal crypto hub is currently available in the following countries (or, more precisely – to residents of these countries):

 And that’s it!
 No more countries at this time.
 However, as we already mentioned, there are ways to use your PayPal funds to buy cryptocurrencies on other platforms that support PayPal as a funding method and you as a resident outside the mentioned countries.